TheLinuxITGuy/Toolbox/README.md

 ![Preview](Screenshot/Screenshot4.png)

-**The Linux IT Guy Toolbox** is a Python GUI for installing apps, removing apps, and running a few practical Linux admin tasks without memorizing package names or Flatpak IDs.
+**The Linux IT Guy Toolbox** is a Python GUI for installing apps, removing apps, and running practical Linux admin tasks without memorizing package names or Flatpak IDs.

+As of **2026-03-19**, **Henry** — my OpenClaw agent — is actively helping develop and improve this project.

 ## What it does